 Q: What is it about population health that first stirred your passion?

-After I first returned to the area, pharmacy was known as being "just a phone call away."
+A: After I first returned to the area, pharmacy was known as being "just a phone call away."
 Nobody knew the pharmacist.
 They just knew to call this phone number and someone would fix their problems, someone would get them their medications.

 In the 15 years since, I’m proud that we've utilized automation to expand the scope of pharmacy and to find ways to have our pharmacists operate at the top of their licenses.